agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 sorts of general challenges faced by other, non-emergency applications.

-Operations in disaster response are often encumbered by a challenging communications environment, the causes of which are several in number: remote locations, difficult terrain, damaged infrastructure, harsh weather, and limited battery power, to name a few.
+Operations in disaster response scenarios are often encumbered by a challenging communications environment, the causes of which are several in number: remote locations, difficult terrain, damaged infrastructure, harsh weather, and limited battery power, to name a few.
 From a networking perspective, these factors lead to heavy packet loss and significant delays in message-passing.
 From a systems perspective, an unreliable network obstructs various kinds of protocols for coordination among distributed agents.
 Typically, coordination requires enforcing some notion of consistency across replicas of data maintained by multiple agents cooperatively, and stronger notions of consistency generally require a greater ability to propagate updates to other agents quickly if system availability is not to be sacrificed.
 Finally, from a civil agency perspective, an inability to coordinate the actions of distributed agents makes it difficult to enforce safety conditions, as safe operations typically require agents to act with reasonably up-to-date information about other agents in the system.

-To give an example of these tradeoffs, consider firefighting airtankers, the largest examples of which (Very Large Airtankers, VLATs) can deposit more than 10,000 gallons of fire retardant at once with enough force to crush a car. [^carcrush] This manoeauver is known to pose a danger to ground crews,[^killed] so one potential policy
+To give an example of these tradeoffs, consider firefighting airtankers, the largest examples of which (Very Large Airtankers, or VLATs) can deposit more than 10,000 gallons of fire retardant at once with enough force to crush a car. [^carcrush] This manoeauver is known to pose a danger to ground crews,[^killed] so one potential policy